 Available by opening View > Read Mode, this new feature is designed to enable you to get a full page view of the document that is unsullied by menus or other formatting tools.
 It might be considered to be particularly suited to tablet devices, but if your monitor is capable of displaying a desktop rotated vertically, you’ll also see some benefit.

-In addition to Read Mode, the full screen view has been rescued from the hidden menus (or its place on the Quick Launch toolbar for many users) and given a new home in the upper-right corner of the Word 2013 window.
-This is arguably not as good as the tool in previous versions, however, and forgoes text-only, button-free purity in favour of left and right panes for any tools that are active.
+In addition to Read Mode, the full-screen view has been rescued from the hidden menus (or its place on the Quick Launch toolbar for many users) and given a new home in the upper-right corner of the Word 2013 window.
+This is arguably not as good as the tool in previous versions, however, and forgoes text-only, button-free purity in favor of left and right panes for any tools that are active.

 3.2 Finding New Templates